 Wow!
-God! .Thats what you will say on seeing Valley Of Flowers.
+God!That is what you will say on seeing Valley Of Flowers.
 Yup this is about God or more precisely His land, ‘Devbhoomi’.
-Uttarakhand is known as Devbhoomi ( or land of gods) and after a week-long journey you will know 2 things for sure, one -the creator always gets to keep his best creation and two- you got to work hard to get to paradise, in this case the Valley of Flowers.
+Uttarakhand is known as Devbhoomi ( or land of gods) and after a week-long journey you will know 2 things for sure, one -the creator always gets to keep his best creation and two- you got to work hard to get to paradise, in this case, the Valley of Flowers.

 The start point of the trek for trekking-photographers is Govindghat and is 26 KM from Joshimath and 40 KM from Auli, where you can find descent accommodation; the trek starts from the Gurudwara @ Govindghat and is the entry point for Hemkund Sahib as well so in the season you can see a lot of Sikh pilgrims walking/riding along.

-At the end of this trek is Ghangria, more of a base camp than a village; There are 3/4 tour operated tented accommodation and a few hotels; The most striking thing about this place is there are no mobile networks and you are dependent on some of the shops STD-ISD booths and they even charge you for incoming !
+At the end of this trek is Ghangria, more of a base camp than a village; There are 3/4 tour operated tented accommodation and a few hotels; The most striking thing about this place is there are no mobile networks and you are dependent on some of the shops STD-ISD booths and they even charge you for incoming :)!
 Takes you back to the early 21st century!
 The morning and evenings are a photographers delight to click the open valley.

 From here the trail breaks into 2 paths, one going towards famous Gurudwara Hemkund Sahib and the other to the Valley of Flowers The trail on the left goes to the Valley of Flowers and its a 3 KM uphill, leisurely walk.
-It’s a world heritage site and therefore you need to enter your names in the register, pay the entry fees and declare all plastic bottles you are carrying along, make a small deposit which you can claim once you return with all your trash, a small step towards keeping the place clean; The Pushpawati river flows along most part of the trek and the entry to the valley is dramatic; There are exotic flowers all through the the trail but at one point when you actually enter the valley, you are mesmerized with unending views of the flower beds; The place is nothing short of a fairy land and if you start early, you can spend the whole day clicking, meditating, and relaxing; Though one day is just not enough to click even half the varieties of flowers there.
+It’s a world heritage site and therefore you need to enter your names in the register, pay the entry fees and declare all plastic bottles you are carrying along, make a small deposit which you can claim once you return with all your trash, a small step towards keeping the place clean; The Pushpawati river flows along most part of the trek and the entry to the valley is dramatic; There are exotic flowers all through the trail but at one point when you actually enter the valley, you are mesmerized with unending views of the flower beds; The place is nothing short of a fairyland and if you start early, you can spend the whole day clicking, meditating, and relaxing; Though one day is just not enough to click even half the varieties of flowers there.

 The second trail from Ghangria leads to the holy shrine of Hemkund Sahib.
 It’s a difficult and steep climb of 5 KM and takes you from an altitude of 3000 meters to 4300 meters in this short trek.
 At the top of the climb is a beautiful lake and it’s surrounded by snow peaks.
 Apart from the Gurudwara, there is a Lakshman temple on the banks of this lake.
-These are the highest places of worship and true to its name Hemkund-‘Lake of ice’ the lake is frozen for most part of the year.
+These are the highest places of worship and true to its name Hemkund-‘Lake of ice’ the lake is frozen for the most part of the year.

 The last trek is the return journey from Ghangria to Govindghat and from here you can also visit the holy shrine of Badrinath by road; Next to the temple is the Mana Village, the last village on the Indo-Tibet border; there is the Vyas gufa (Cave of sage Vyas) where Gurudev Vyasji had supposedly written the Mahabharata.
 There is the Saraswati River flowing between two massive rocks and a sight to behold.
 The entire trek is a delight for photographers who love clicking people; you will find sadhus, aboriginals and really cute looking kids.

-For all those photographers who don’t trek or are old or want to take their families along, you don’t need to despair; the entire route can be covered in mules, except the walk to the valley; you can even rent a chopper to and fro between Govindghat and Ghangria.
+For all those photographers who don’t trek or are old or want to take their families along, you don’t need to despair; the entire route can be covered on mules, except the walk to the valley; you can even rent a chopper to and fro between Govindghat and Ghangria.

-Trivia about Valley of Flowers
+Useful information about doing the Trek To Valley of Flowers

 - There is no electricity through most part of the day; so carry additional charge; The shops in Ghangria offers you charge points when you dine/ buy with them if you are staying in the tents, which has no provision for electricity